Important legal notices

 - There needs to be a means to pool the risks so that the collective can cover the individuals who are affected by the uncertain event.

-Well there are two type of insurance: short term and long term.
+Well there are two types of insurance: short term and long term.
 Short term insurance is also known as indemnity insurance and its aim is to ensure that you are in the same position after an unpredictable event as you were before it.
 Short term insurance, therefore, covers the costs resultant from the event, within certain stipulations and guidelines.

 Long term insurance is insurance that provides a stated benefit or benefits for a member in return for an underwritten premium based on each members risk profile.